NEW STUDENT ORIENTATION

 WHEN YOU ARRIVE

-New students arrive on campus approx. a week prior to when the semester begins
+New students arrive on campus several days prior to when the semester begins

 - Students will be introduced to their Orientation Leaders and have most likely already had contact from them during the summer